MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

         - **Table actions**: Specify the operation against the selected table.
             - **Append**: Append new values to existing table.
             - **Overwrite**: Overwrite the existing data and schema in the table using the new values. if this is selected, you can enable partition on your target table:
                 - **Enable Partition**: This allows you to create partitions in folder structure based on one or multiple columns.
-Each distinct column value (pair) will be a new partition (e.g. year=2000/month=01/file).
+Each distinct column value (pair) will be a new partition.
+For example, "year=2000/month=01/file".
 It supports insert-only mode and requires an empty directory in destination.
                     - **Partition column name**: Select from destination columns in schemas mapping.
 Supported data types are string, integer, boolean and datetime.
 Format respects type conversion settings under "Mapping" tab.
         - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.